 For some time, I suffer from tremendous interference from various sources.
 The worst one is LED lighting which generates very strong interference in the 50 MHz band.

-I wanted to see the effect of the interference in case we still had analogue television.
-There was one low band VHF transmitter in The Netherlands, transmitting on system B channel 4, picture carrier 62.25 MHz, from the TV tower in the centre of the country.
+We had one low band VHF transmitter in The Netherlands, transmitting on channel 4, picture carrier 62.25 MHz, from the TV tower in the centre of the country.

 Follow this link for a page with photos of the dismantling of the channel 4 antennas in 2007.